AdobeDocs/commerce-operations.en/help/release/release-notes/security/2-4-5-patches.md

 ## Adobe Commerce 2.4.5-p4

-The Adobe Commerce 2.4.5-p4 security release provides security bug fixes for vulnerabilities that have been identified in previous releases.
+The Adobe Commerce 2.4.5-p4 security release provides security bug fixes for vulnerabilities that have been identified in previous releases of 2.4.5.

 For the latest information about the security bug fixes, see [Adobe Security Bulletin APSB23-42](https://helpx.adobe.com/security/products/magento/apsb23-42.html).